alexanderlakiza/cs224/README.md

     The aim of this task is to get familiar with Python regular expressions.
 The task is divided into 2 parts.
 The first part includes 10 mini tasks in order to get used to the syntax of regular expressions.
 The second part includes the process of cleaning the data collected in the 1st task.
     The files of this task are:
     * [task2.ipynb](https://github.com/alexanderlakiza/cs224/blob/main/task2/task2.ipynb)
-    In the file you can check comments in order to understand what I did step by step.

 3. __Levenshtein Distance__
     The aim of this task is to get familiar with Levenshtein Distance.
 The task is to write a function that will show ids of documents where the word entered by user appears.
 A function must have exceptions in case of misspellings or absence of entered word.
 In order to check how the function works you need to run task3_ui.py and follow instructions.